NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Equipment Effects/Aura_ Searing Blade (Greater).md

 Granted by [[Equipment/Searing Blade (Greater)|Searing Blade (Greater)]]

-A 10-foot emanation of flame radiates from the _greater searing blade_ for 1 minute.
+A @Template\[emanation|distance:10\] of flame radiates from the _greater searing blade_ for 1 minute.
 All weapon and unarmed attacks by you and your allies within the area gain the effect of the _flaming_ property rune.

 *Source: Pathfinder GM Core*
 *ORC*